2017-18 Course Enrollment Deadlines

 Enrolling in Graduate Courses Offered by Other Departments

 First, try enrolling on ACORN.
 If that doesn’t work, contact the Director of the Graduate Course to see what might be required to take the course.
-Some courses have enrolment restrictions and require that you submit a Add/Drop Course Form signed by both the IMS Graduate Coordinator and the appropriate authority (course director or graduate coordinator) of the Department offering the graduate course.
+Some courses have enrollment restrictions and require that you submit an Add/Drop Course Form signed by both the IMS Graduate Coordinator and the appropriate authority (course director or graduate coordinator) of the (host) Department offering the graduate course.
 Download and complete the form and bring it to the department offering the graduate course for signature.
-Once the other graduate unit has approved your course request, they will “open a spot” for you in the course on ACORN and you can request the course.
-Then send or bring the form to the IMS office for signature (at least one week is needed to obtain a signature).
+Once the other graduate unit has approved your course request they will “open a spot” for you in the course on ACORN and you can request the course.
+Then email or bring the form to the IMS office for signature (at least one week is needed to obtain a signature).
 Once this signature is obtained, your course will be approved on ACORN.

 Enrolling in Graduate Courses Offered by Other Universities